NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Exercise

 1. Allow the user to add a new post.
-Create a `PostForm` component in the components directory and include it in main.jsx so that it shows up above the list of posts.
+Create a `PostForm` component in the components directory and include it in App.jsx so that it shows up above the list of posts.
 Ex:

 ```js
 import React from "react";